 To provide evidence of the importance of good grammar, a review was conducted of 100 LinkedIn profiles of native English speakers in the consumer packaged goods industry.
 Each professional had worked for no more than three employers over the first ten years of their career.
 Half were promoted to director level or above within those ten years, and the other half were not.

-Here’s what they found:·
+Here’s what was found:·

 - Professionals with fewer grammar errors in their profiles achieved higher positions.
-Those who failed to progress to a director-level position within the first 10 years of their careers made 2.5 times as many grammar mistakes as their director-level colleagues.·
+Those who failed to progress to a director-level position within the first ten years of their careers made 2.5 times as many grammar mistakes as their director-level colleagues.·

 - Fewer grammar errors correlate with more promotions.
 Professionals with one to four promotions over their 10-year careers made 45% more grammar errors than those with six to nine promotions in the same time frame. ·

 - Fewer grammar errors associate with frequent job changes.
-Those who remained at the same company for more than 10 years made 20% more grammar mistakes than those who held six jobs in the same period.
+Those who remained at the same company for more than ten years made 20% more grammar mistakes than those who held six jobs in the same period.

 Improve your grammar skills…register for the Academy of Business Training Grammar Workshop.